-In these cases, at the establishment of the business relationship (such as the setting up of the trust), the subject person is only required to gather sufficient information concerning the class or characteristics of beneficiaries (which information one would expect to be contained in the trust instrument) to be able
+In these cases, at the establishment of the business relationship (such as the setting up of the trust), the subject person is only required to gather sufficient

 Having established as much, subject persons are to carry out identification and verification of the beneficiaries.
 The verification of their identity may be delayed until the time of pay-out (i.e., prior to the funds being transferred to the beneficiary) or at the time the beneficiaries seek to exercise their vested rights.